thesinghsec/HackingNotes101/Machines/AD/Holo.md

 }
 ?>
 ```
-- Try to login to the database from inside the container.
+- Try to log in to the database from inside the container.
 ```bash
 $ mysql -u admin -p -h 192.168.100.1
 Enter password: !123SecureAdminDashboard321!